MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getfilestransferred.md

 ---
 title: bitsadmin getfilestransferred
-description: Windows Commands topic for bitsadmin getfilestransferred, which retrieves the number of files transferred for the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bitsadmin getfilestransferred**, which retrieves the number of files transferred for the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article